 Per the order that was released on April 27, that will remain the case through May 26.

 More than 30 commercial and tribal casinos call Colorado home.
 Tribal properties, however, are not mandated to follow the order.

 The capital city of Denver extended stay-at-home orders through May 8, as did four counties: Arapahoe, Boulder, Adams, Jefferson.

-The state’s two casinos, Mohegan Sun and Foxwoods Resort, both agreed to temporarily close in mid-March with hopes of reopening by April.
+The state’s two casinos, Mohegan Sun and Foxwoods Resort, both agreed to reopen June 1 after temporarily closing in mid-March.

 As of March 17, all three casinos in Delaware closed following emergency declarations made by Gov. John Carney.
-Since that time, all three have announced they will remain closed until further notice.
+Casinos were given the go-ahead to reopen on June 1.